18 Most Popular European Horse Breeds

 16. Bavarian Warmblood

-The Bavarian Warmblood originated in Southern Germany, used in various international horse disciplines such as dressage, eventing, and showjumping.
+The Bavarian Warmblood originated in Southern Germany and was used in various international horse disciplines such as dressage, eventing, and showjumping.
 They are a relatively recent breed created to provide a superb sporting horse, similar to many other warm-blood breeds.

 17. Belgium Draft Horse

-The Belgian Draft Horse derives from the Brabant breed, which significantly impacted the growth of the Belgian Draft Horse and the development of a number of other well-known draft breeds.
+The Belgian Draft Horse derives from the Brabant breed, which significantly impacted the growth of the Belgian Draft Horse and the development of several other well-known draft breeds.

 The climate and dense soil of the Brabant region influenced the development of the Belgian Draft.